-29. Clothes pins are very useful for hanging bathing suits on the clothesline in the shower.
+29. Clothespins are very useful for hanging bathing suits to air-dry on the clothesline in the shower.

-31. There are very few irons on board and you can’t bring your own, so a travel bottle of wrinkle releaser spray will be very useful.
+31. There are very few irons on board and you can’t bring your own, so a travel-sized bottle of wrinkle releaser spray will be very useful.
 We used it every night to get rid of wrinkles in our clothes when we changed into our outfits for dinner.

-35. Pack extra memory cards in case you need more space for pictures or videos!
+35. Pack extra camera batteries and memory cards in case you need more space for pictures or videos!

-39. Each stateroom has a really nice hair dryer with attachable diffuser, you don’t need to bring your own.
+39. Each stateroom has a really nice hairdryer with an attached diffuser, you don’t need to bring your own.

 42. If you’re a first time Disney cruiser, bring a lanyard with a plastic case attached to hold your KTTWC.
 You'll be gifted a DCL lanyard on your second Disney Cruise.

 43. Bring a beach bag!
-This is the one thing that I forgot to pack for our cruise that I really needed for Castaway Cay and pool days.
+This is the one item that I forgot to pack for our first cruise that I really needed for Castaway Cay and pool days.
 This is the beach bag that I have now and I love it!
 It's large, it has pockets, it has a zipper so I don't have to worry about anything falling out, and I love the Mickey and Minnie design-- it's so adorable!

-44. Pack an extra swimsuit, it's not fun trying to pull on a wet suit!
+44. Bring at least two swimsuits, it's not fun trying to pull on a wet suit in a cold stateroom!

 47. Leave the heels at home!
 If the ship sways at all it will be even easier for you to trip, I've seen multiple people fall.
-Pack an extra pair of comfy flip flops instead.
+Pack an extra pair of comfy sandals instead.

-48. Bring an old GC to keep in the power slot in your state room while you're in your stateroom (only on the Fantasy or Dream).
+48. Bring an old gift card to keep in the power slot in your stateroom while you're in your stateroom (only on the Fantasy or Dream).
 Even better, stick a small piece of magnetic tape on the back at the top of the card so it will stick to the wall when you're not using it.
 We bought these special cards on Etsy but regular gift cards work just as well.

 50. Download the Disney Cruise App before getting on the ship.
 It's free and so useful!
 You can access the Personal Navigator and communicate with the other guests in your group.

-52. The only pressed penny machine is in the boarding cruise terminal, you won't be able to access it when you get off the ship, so make sure you get it before you board.
+52. The only pressed penny machine is in the boarding cruise terminal (at Port Canaveral), and you won't be able to access it when you get off the ship, so make sure you get it before you board.

-53. While boarding the ship, keep your photo ID, passport, and signed cruise papers handy.
+53. While boarding the ship, keep your photo ID, signed cruise papers and KTTWC handy.
 You will need them multiple times before you can board the ship.
 I used one of these RIFD zippered pouches to hold all of our personal documents.

-54. Have your video or phone ready because they announce your family's last name when you walk onboard for the first time.
-It's a fun memory to look back on.
+54. Have your video or phone ready because they announce your family's last name when you walk onboard the ship for the first time.
+It's a super fun memory to look back on!

-55. In your carry on bag: pack a bathing suit, a change of clothes, any medication you might need, personal documents, electronics (camera, GoPro), and any valuables you might have.
+55. In your carry on bag (not luggage), pack a bathing suit, a change of clothes, any medication you might need, personal documents, electronics (camera, GoPro), and any valuables you might have.
 The suitcases that you check will be left unattended outside of your stateroom later that night.

-56. As soon as you board the ship, go get lunch at Cabanas, hit the Aquaduck (it usually has short lines at this time), and get ready for the Sail Away Party on Deck 11.
+56. As soon as you board the ship, go get lunch at Cabanas, hit the Aquaduck/Aquadunk (it usually has short lines at this time), and get ready for the Sail Away Party.

-57. The safety drill on the first night is MANDATORY.
+57. The safety drill is MANDATORY.
 You have to check into the meeting with your room number and they will wait until everyone shows up, so don't waste everyone's time by not showing up on time.
 Your assigned letter (A-Z) location will be listed on your KTTWC.

 58. Be aware that the cruise itinerary can change at any moment.
-Our ports were changed last minute due to a delay on the first day of the cruise so our excursions were changed too.
+On our first cruise, our ports were changed last minute so our excursions were changed too.
 Another benefit of booking excursions through Disney is that if your ports get changed, they will automatically handle canceling and scheduling new excursions for you.